John Barker (Australian footballer): Hawthorn Football Club

 After two years at St. Kilda, Barker was then offered an assistant coaching role at Hawthorn Football Club and jumped at the chance to return to the club he called home for nine years as a player.
 Barker was the assistant coach in the position of forward line coach at Hawthorn under senior coach Alastair Clarkson for the 2009 season and 2010 season.

 Carlton Football Club

 Barker went to be an assistant coach at the Carlton Football Club since the 2011 season.
 On 26 May 2015, following the mid-season sacking of Mick Malthouse as senior coach of Carlton, Barker was appointed caretaker senior coach of the Carlton Football Club until the end of the 2015 season.
-He coached the club to three wins from the final fourteen matches, and was one of the front-runners for the senior coaching role before it eventually went to Brendon Bolton.
+He coached the club to three wins from the final fourteen matches, and was one of the front-runners for the senior coaching role before it eventually went to Brendon Bolton, therefore Barker was not retained as senior coach of Carlton at the end of the 2015 season.
 Barker, however still remained at the Carlton Football Club as an assistant coach in the position of stoppages coach.